khulnasoft-lab/clix.py/docs/tutorial/commands/index.md

 ## A CLI application with multiple commands

-Coming back to the CLI applications with multiple commands/subcommands, **Typer** allows creating CLI applications with multiple of them.
+Coming back to the CLI applications with multiple commands/subcommands, **Clix** allows creating CLI applications with multiple of them.

-Now that you know how to create an explicit `typer.Typer()` application and add one command, let's see how to add multiple commands.
+Now that you know how to create an explicit `clix.Clix()` application and add one command, let's see how to add multiple commands.

 Let's say that we have a CLI application to manage users.